tylangesmith-organisation/iam-entities/README.md

 # IAM Entities

 This repo is used to deploy and maintain various IAM entities.

 For our current use case however, we only deploy an IAM user and it's policy for usage when deploying from Github Actions.

 ## Bootstrapping

-As you are probably thinking 🤔... _"How can you deploy the IAM deployer user without the IAM deploy user?"_.
+As you are probably thinking - _"How can you deploy the IAM deployer user without the IAM deployer user?"_.

 Ahh yes, the ol' chicken 🐓 and the egg 🥚 problem.

 To get around this we'll first need to manually create an IAM user and attach a policy that allows us to deploy the resources we require.

 Once we have that we'll then be able to go ahead and create the access keys and use them to be able to deploy this stack.